KeremAydin98/my-kingdom-for-a-horse/README.md

 ### Add noise to the labels

 * Adding noise to the labels increases the performance of the discriminator.
 However, I did not understand the reason behind the improvement.
 It is more of an empirical discovery rather than theoretical like many of the improvements in machine learning :)

+### Add clipvalue to the optimizer

+* Adding clip value to the optimizer is also another barrier to the drastic updates of the gradient.
+This is also a must while training a GAN algorithm otherwise the image will stay being a random noise no matter how many epochs generator is trained.